fortran-lang/webpage/README.md

 ```

 After adding a new entry to package index, run the github action *fortran\_packages* before building the sphinx build.
-For local builds, after adding a new entry to package index, run the `python3 fortran_package.py` before building the sphinx build.

 ### Activating the pre-commit hooks for Black and Pylint: